Almost anyone who has fostered a dog can tell you what an amazing experience it is.

 One of the benefits of fostering before you adopt is that the shelter or rescue group that you work with will usually cover part or all of the costs associated with caring for the pup.
 You’ll get a chance to see what the financial burden of owning a dog will be so you can find out if you’re ready.

-This is also a good time to see if you can handle the time commitment, the physical needs, and the spacial requirements that come with dog ownership.
+This is also a good time to see if you can handle the time commitment, the physical needs, and the spacial requirements that come with dog parenting.

 And who knows?
-If you can handle the challenges of ownership, maybe you’ll join the ranks of failed foster parents who end up permanently adopting the dogs in their care.
+If you can handle the challenges of having a dog, maybe you’ll join the ranks of failed foster parents who end up permanently adopting the dogs in their care.

 2. You Free Up Resources At The Shelter